Feature

 Semana Santa in Andalucía is often described by outsiders as a spectacle, a theatrical display of baroque excess.
 But to look at it through the lens of tourism is to miss the bone-deep reality of the cofradía.
 These brotherhoods are the social glue of the south, existing as year-round networks of charity, mutual aid, and community.
 The procession is merely the public expiration of a year’s worth of private breathing.

-The Geometry of the South: Seville vs Málaga
+The Geometry of the South: Sevilla vs Málaga

 To understand the internal rhythms of the week, one must acknowledge the fierce, almost tribal differences between the cities.
-Seville is the capital of the paso—the relatively small, intimate float carried on the necks of men.
+Sevilla is the capital of the paso - the relatively small, intimate float carried on the necks of men.
 Here, the movement is a graceful, swaying limp, a mecida that makes the Virgin Mary appear to be walking through the crowds.
 It is a city of narrow alleys where the velvet of a canopy might brush against a first-floor balcony, a moment of friction that brings a gasp from the onlookers.

 Málaga, by contrast, operates on the scale of the epic.
 Here, they do not have pasos; they have tronos.
 These are massive, hulking structures of gold and silver carried by hundreds of hombres de trono on their shoulders, visible to all.
-If Seville is a whisper in a confessional, Málaga is a shout from a mountaintop.
+If Sevilla is a whisper in a confessional, Málaga is a shout from a mountaintop.
 In Málaga, the Spanish Legion marches with a terrifying, rhythmic precision, tossing their rifles into the air and singing "El Novio de la Muerte" (The Bridegroom of Death).
-The energy is different—more military, more defiant, less concerned with the suffocating intimacy of the Sevillano night.
-While Seville focuses on the solitary weight of the costalero, Málaga celebrates the collective strength of the phalanx.
+The energy is different - more military, more defiant, less concerned with the suffocating intimacy of the Sevillano night.
+While Sevilla focuses on the solitary weight of the costalero, Málaga celebrates the collective strength of the phalanx.

 Then there is Granada, where the geography dictates the emotion.
 In the Albayzín, the medieval Moorish quarter, the processions must navigate streets so narrow that the costaleros have to drop to their knees to clear an archway.
 On the night of the Cristo de los Gitanos, bonfires are lit on the hillsides of the Sacromonte.
 The scent of woodsmoke mingles with the frankincense, and the reflection of the Alhambra across the valley provides a backdrop that feels less like a city and more like a fever dream of history.